riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 Good resource:
 	More info on editing files: https://ligerlearn.com/how-to-edit-files-within-docker-containers/
 	How to install docker: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04
-	Commands and their meanings: https://phoenixnap.com/kb/list-of-docker-commands-cheat-sheet
+	Commands and their meanings: https://docs.docker.com/engine/reference/commandline/exec/
+	A good explanation of the -it command: https://stackoverflow.com/questions/30137135/confused-about-docker-t-option-to-allocate-a-pseudo-tty